Basic Information about Best Practices for Reducing Near-Road Pollution Exposure at Schools

 On this page:

-This document can be used by schools to reduce exposure to traffic-related air pollution.
+This document and flyer can be used by schools to reduce exposure to traffic-related air pollution.

 Why It's Important

 - Motor vehicles are a major source of air pollution in the United States.
 Research suggests that particulate matter (PM) from vehicles, notably heavy-duty diesel vehicles, may be especially harmful.